DreamyMemories/evidence-retrieval/model_cards/LogisticRegression.md

 <!-- Any other information that would be useful for other people to know. -->

-110 tokens was the sweet spot we found where the model was able to handle the word embeddings without running out of memory while maximising possible performance.
+110 tokens was the sweet spot we found where the model was able to handle the word embeddings without running out of memory on our hardware while maximising possible performance.